aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->5: else if True:
                 ^

-    I don't have enough information from Python:
+    Python's error message (invalid syntax) cannot be used to identify the problem:
         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You meant to use Python's 'elif' keyword but wrote 'else if' instead
+        You likely meant to use Python's 'elif' keyword but wrote 'else if' instead